sdushantha/kunst/README.md

-   --size                what size to display the album art in --position            the position where the album art should be displayed --music_dir           the music directory which MPD plays from --silent              dont show the output --version             show the version of kunst you are using
+   --size                what size to display the album art in --position            the position where the album art should be displayed --music_dir           the music directory which MPD plays from --viewer              whether to use sxiv or imv as the image viewer --silent              dont show the output --version             show the version of kunst you are using
 ```